 First place was awarded to Raphael Magarik, second place to Lindsay Eanet, and third place to Arezu Hashemi.
 Their essays can be found below.

-In 2014, Germany Close Up ran its third alumni essay competition.
-Alumni were asked to submit a 2000 word essay on the topic of 'My Own Private Germany: Conflicts, Confusion, Conclusions.'
+Germany Close Up's third alumni essay competition was run in 2014 and asked alumni to submit a text under the topic: My Own Private Germany: Conflicts, Confusion, Conclusions.

 The judging panel comprised seven individuals: Dr. Dagmar Pruin, Germany Close Up Program Director; Susanne Kleinpoppen, Ministry for Economics and Technology; Henning Speck, Chief of Staff, Office of the Coordinator of Transatlantic Cooperation, Federal Foreign Office; Dr. Hermann Simon, Director, New Synagogue Berlin – Centrum Judaicum Foundation; Dr. Irit Dekel, Lecturer for Sociology at the Humboldt University, Berlin and Bard College, Berlin; Hildegart Stellmacher, Board Member, Aktion Sühnezeichen Friedensdienste e.V.; Prof. Dr. Karin Johnston, Adjunct Professorial Lecturer, School of International Service, American University, Washington, DC.

 First place was awarded to Avi Colonomos, second place to Will Trichon, and third place to David Puterman.
 Their essays can be found below.

 In 2009 and 2011 Germany Close Up ran its first and second essay competitions.
 The alumni wrote about their expectations, recollections and sensations with Germany.
 The essays reflect the topics discussed on the Germany Close Up programs: History and memory; remembrance and culture, loss and hope, identity and religion perception and layers of meaning as well as the experiences the authors had during their time in Germany.